-Besides the project file, RoboHelp maintains various project components, such as topics, Table of Contents, variables, skins, and master pages, in separate files.
+Besides the project file, RoboHelp maintains various project components, such as topics, Table of Contents, variables, and skins, in separate files.
 As an author, you need not manipulate the project file or the component files directly.
 Whenever you edit a project from within RoboHelp, the project file and any other affected project component file are updated automatically.

 The following table lists the various components of a RoboHelp project:

 The basic element of your content structure in RoboHelp.
 A topic can contain text, multimedia such as images and videos, navigation links, and more.
 When you plan a topic, make sure that it is easy to consume and reuse.
 Avoid creating topics that are very long or very short.

 From the Author toolbar, click the Contents icon to work with topics.
 For more information, see Work with topics and folders.

 |Folder and subfolder||

 The components that help you organize the contents of your project.
 You can create folders and subfolders to organize topics and assets, such as images, videos, and style sheets.